swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

   <img src="img/matlab-operations-across-axes.svg" alt="Operations Across Axes" />
 </div>

-To support this, Matlab allows us to specify the *dimension* we want to work on.
+To support this, MATLAB allows us to specify the *dimension* we want to work on.
 If we ask for the average across the dimension 1, we get: